nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: tip
-It reverses a list of arguments, not values
+It reverses an order of arguments, not values

 ```js
 import { flip } from 'nanoutils'